See below or click here for our initial Pledge Announcement.

 Financial Advisor Supports Schools and Charities Selected by Clients

-THOUSAND OAKS, CA (January 2, 2013) – ETF Portfolio Management (ETF PM), a specialized financial advisory firm, has pledged $43,000 in charitable donations since 2010.
+THOUSAND OAKS, CA (December 22, 2014) – ETF Portfolio Management (ETF PM), a revolutionary financial advisory firm, has pledged $64,000 in charitable donations since 2010.
 The firm has a Pledge to Give Back in which a percentage of each client’s annual advisory fee is donated to the school or charity selected by the client.

-Calvary Chapel Echo Park – a small fellowship of about 100 people that annually supplies over 100 Thanksgiving food baskets to local elementary schools in the Echo Park area of Los Angeles.
+Calvary Chapel Echo Park – a small fellowship that annually supplies over 100 Thanksgiving food baskets to local elementary schools in the Echo Park area of Los Angeles.

-Casa de Amma – a unique apartment community in Southern California fostering growth and independence in adults with special needs through a broad spectrum of vocational, residential, social, and educational opportunities.
+Casa de Amma – an apartment community in Southern California fostering growth and independence in adults with special needs.

 Casa Pacifica – serves abused and neglected children and adolescents, and those with severe emotional, social, behavioural, and mental health challenges.